Fort Worth Construction Accident Attorney

 - Rely on Experts as He Values Your Case: Calculating things like current medical bills and present lost wages can be fairly straightforward.
 Challenges can arise when Jason attempts to figure out how your injuries will likely affect you down the line.
 What will your medical expenses look like in the future?
 How much income will you probably lose because of your injury?
 How will your injury affect your ability to enjoy your life?
 These are questions that are best answered by experts.
 So, Jason Stephens will bring them in as he navigates the valuation process so that his demands can be as strong as possible.

 - Litigate, If Necessary: Attorney Jason Stephens will never take the threat of going to court off the table.
 He doesn’t want insurance companies or at-fault parties to think for a moment that he won’t bring your case to a jury.
 Why?
 His reputation in the courtroom is well known – attorney Jason Stephens has won some of the largest jury verdicts in state and national history.
 That’s something most insurance companies don’t want to face in court.
 So, the threat of litigation can help to leverage a meaningful settlement on your behalf.

 It’s important to get started on your construction accident injury case as soon as possible after you get hurt.
 So, don’t hesitate to call the Tarrant County law firm to schedule a free consultation today.

 How Common Are Construction Accidents?

 Construction sites are inherently dangerous.
 That makes sense since they involve destructing, excavating, and/or building large structures.
 Despite some tough state and federal safety laws, accidents on construction sites are still quite common.

 It’s estimated that one out of every ten construction workers in the United States will get hurt on the job.
-For three out of every five workers, that injury happens in the first year working in the construction industry.
+For three out of every five workers, that injury happens in the first year of working in the construction industry.

 Fatal Construction Accidents in Texas